 Going out to enjoy a meal or spend time with friends or family?
-Purchasing supplies or services and seeking local, woke, POCI and FTW businesses?
-See below for a list of spreadsheets and directories showing how you can support other POCI with your dollars.
+Purchasing supplies or services and seeking local, woke, BIPOC and FTW businesses?
+See below for a list of spreadsheets and directories showing how you can support other local and BIPOC folks!

 “Supporting Black, Indigenous, POC, FTW, and queer businesses is important.
 This list is specifically focused on businesses owned by traditionally marginalized communities and businesses whose existence and actions contribute to furthering economic & social justice in the Twin Cities.”
-To add your recommendations to this growing list, request edit access (under “View Only”).
-Many thanks to Anneka and others for their hard work in researching and compiling!
+Thank you to the continued community efforts that took time to add to this spreadsheet and allowed it to be a collaborative document and map resource!

 “This list is for Black, Indigenous, and People of Color graphic designers looking to pick up paid opportunities.
 Feel free to specify your specific skills, rates, or kind of opportunities you’re looking for.
 Add yourself, but please keep it local to Twin Cities area.”